Neferneferuaten: Reuse of Neferneferuaten's funerary equipment for Tutankhamun's burial

-The faces of the canopic jars of Tutankhamun have distinctively female features, rather than the traditional images of the dead king; many scholars argue they originally were created for a female king and repurposed for Tutankhamun.
+The faces of the canopic jars of Tutankhamun have distinctively female features with the holes in the ear lobes being fully pierced--a feature which identifies the original owner as an adult female since post-pubescent adult male pharaohs did not wear earrings.

-According to Nicholas Reeves, almost 80% of Tutankhamun's burial equipment from KV62 was derived from Neferneferuaten's original funerary goods, including the famous gold mask, middle coffin, canopic coffinettes, several of the gilded shrine panels, the shabti-figures, the boxes and chests, the royal jewelry, etc., and adapted for use after his unexpected early death.
+According to Nicholas Reeves, almost 80% of Tutankhamun's burial equipment from KV62 was derived from Neferneferuaten's original funerary goods, including the gold funerary mask, middle coffin, canopic jars, several of the gilded shrine panels, shabti-figures, boxes and chests, and royal jewelry, and adapted for use after his unexpected early death.
 In 2015, Reeves published evidence showing that an earlier cartouche on Tutankhamun's famous gold mask reads, "Ankheperure mery-Neferkheperure" or (Ankheperure beloved of Akhenaten); therefore, the mask originally was made for Nefertiti, Akhenaten's great royal wife, who used the royal name Ankheperure when she assumed the throne after her husband's death.

-It's been noted that the face of the middle coffin of Tutankhamun has distinctively female features, different from the other coffins of the dead king.

 This development implies that either Neferneferuaten was deposed in a struggle for power, possibly deprived of a royal burial as a king by Tutankhamun's officials, or that she died a natural death but was not buried with her own funerary equipment—by Tutankhamun's officials when Tutankhamun succeeded her as king since Tutankhamun was the officially recognised heir to the throne but Neferneferuaten (ie. Nefertiti) refused to step aside due to the Boy King's relative youth.
 As Nozomu Kawai concludes: